julstpierre/PenalizedGLMM/README.md

 ## Example data sets

-The data folder of the package contains genetic data for 2504 individuals and 5000 SNPs from the 1000Genomes Project in PLINK format.
+The data folder of the package contains genetic data for 2504 individuals and 5000 SNPs from the [1000Genomes](https://www.internationalgenome.org/data/) Project in PLINK format.
 The covariate.txt file contains the population from which each individual belongs, the first 10 PCs, sex and training/test sets assignments.
-We also simulated AGE and a binary phenotype for all individuals.
+We also simulated a covariate AGE and a binary phenotype for all individuals.
 Finally, we also include a GRM in the form of a compressed .txt file that was calculated using the function `grm` from [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/).

 ```julia